arthexis/sigils/README.rst

 License
 =======

-See the repository LICENSE file for licensing terms.
+Sigils is distributed under the ARTHEXIS License.
+See ``LICENSE`` for the full terms.